 - The city has developed and implemented a program to reduce pollutants in stormwater runoff to the MS4 from development and construction site activities.
 The city enforces this program through the Gig Harbor Municipal Code (including Chapter 14.20 Stormwater Management and Chapter 14.30 Illicit Discharge Detection and Elimination Chapter) and the current City of Gig Harbor Stormwater Management and Site Development Manual (adopted in 2023). - The city has land use, civil, and building permitting processes that require submittal of Temporary Erosion and Sediment Control (TESC) plans and stormwater drainage plans (i.e. for stormwater quantity control, runoff treatment facilities, and conveyance requirements) of private development and city capital improvement projects.
-In 2024, the city reviewed 27 unique stormwater site plans. - The city conducts regular construction and stormwater site inspections during the pre-construction and construction phases and documents the inspections in the SmartGov permit database.
+In 2025, the city reviewed 39 site plans. - The city conducts regular construction and stormwater site inspections during the pre-construction and construction phases and documents the inspections in the SmartGov permit database.
 The city coordinates with Code Enforcement to issue Stop Work Orders or other penalties to projects that violate the code.
-In 2024, the city inspected 47 construction sites and imposed 4 enforcement actions. - The city has a "punch-out" list that must be satisfied prior to finalizing permits that includes final inspection of the permanent stormwater facilities and recording a stormwater maintenance agreement against the property with the Pierce County Assessor's Office. - The city requires stormwater easements that grant the city access to the private storm facilities of permitted new developments. - The city provides links to Ecology's NOI forms and UIC registration for construction and industrial activities during the permit review process with developers.
-The city includes these links in pre-application conference memos. - Inspection staff and code enforcement staff are regularly trained on erosion control and maintain CESCL certification.
+In 2025, the city inspected 29 construction sites (4 of which were city projects) and imposed 5 enforcement actions. - The city has a "punch-out" list that must be satisfied prior to finalizing permits that includes final inspection of the permanent stormwater facilities, engineer certifications of stormwater facilities, and recording a stormwater maintenance agreement against the property with the Pierce County Assessor's Office. - The city requires stormwater easements that grant the city access to the private storm facilities of permitted new developments. - The city provides links to Ecology's NOI forms and UIC registration for construction and industrial activities during the permit review process with developers.
+The city includes these links in pre-application conference memos as well as on the city's stormwater webpage. - Inspection staff and code enforcement staff are regularly trained on erosion control and maintain CESCL certification. - The city is actively following the development of Pierce County's updated Phase I stormwater manual for future adoption.

-Table 7 presents the work plan for the 2025 Controlling Runoff from Development, Redevelopment, and Construction Sites activities.
+Table 7 presents the work plan for the 2026 Controlling Runoff from Development, Redevelopment, and Construction Sites activities.
 These tasks were developed through an interactive process with staff from the pertinent city departments.

 Table 7.
-2025 Controlling Runoff from Development, Redevelopment, and Construction Sites Work Plan Task ID Task Description Lead Schedule Notes CTRL-1 Continue implementation of the current Gig Harbor Stormwater Management and Site Development Manual requirements, standards and BMPs for development projects.
-Prepare for manual update.
+2026 Controlling Runoff from Development, Redevelopment, and Construction Sites Work Plan Task ID Task Description Lead Schedule Notes CTRL-1 Continue implementation of the current Gig Harbor Stormwater Management and Site Development Manual requirements, standards and BMPs for development projects.
+Prepare for manual update by following Pierce County's manual update development and completing a first draft by the end of 2026.
 Engineering/Planning Current manual became effective May 2023.
 New manual due July 1, 2027 CTRL-2 Use Engineering Stormwater Plan Review checklist to ensure department is consistent and following current manual.
 Engineering Ongoing CTRL-3 Continue to inspect construction sites as required in the permit.
 Document findings and enforcement actions in SmartGov.
-Engineering/Building Ongoing CTRL-4 Continue to include maintenance covenants and BMP inspection on final "punch" list for permits.
+Engineering/Building Ongoing CTRL-4 Continue to include maintenance covenants and BMP inspection on final "punch list" for permits.
 Engineering Ongoing CTRL-5 Continue to provide links to Ecology's NOI's and the UIC registration to developers.
 Engineering Ongoing CTRL-6 Update GIS with as-built conditions post-development to incorporate into private storm system inspection program.
 Engineering Ongoing CTRL-7 Continue to track training of staff responsible for implementing the construction inspection program.
 Engineering Ongoing